 (d) Coordinate the activities of all Senate Committees.

-(e) Study Senate procedures and structure and make recommendations for their
+(e) Study Senate procedures and structure and make recommendations for their improvement.

 (f) Recommend to the Senate changes in the committee structure in keeping with Article I, Section 6 (g) of the Faculty Constitution.